-Before the internet was much of a thing (we've been around since 1996), we used to publish two "about NBTSC" documents for prospective campers: short brochure and long brochure.
+Before the internet was much of a thing (we've been around since 1996), every year we used to publish two "about NBTSC" documents for prospective campers: short brochure and long brochure.
 Then our website gradually took over as the main source of information.
 Still, for those who like details beyond the essentials explained on our website, we offer this chatty document, drawn mostly from that former "long brochure."
 This is optional reading for folks who like to have lots to think about before signing up.
+You won't find 2024-specific details here-for those, see our website, our 2024 Camper and Parent Handbook, and our other annually-updated documents.